BenJMcCarty/Helping_Your_Hosts/README.md

 # **Methods:**

-I started my analysis with basic statistical overviews, highlighting the large percentages of property entries that lacked 25% or more entries for each feature of the listing.
-Additionally, I found several features that were missing 25%+ entries as well as several columns of irrelevant data (URLs; details about how/when the data was collected; etc.) which I removed from the data.
-Due to the substantial amount of missing data, I chose to drop those rows and columns missing 25%+ entries as well.
+I started my analysis with basic statistical overviews, identifying several columns of irrelevant data (URLs; details about how/when the data was collected; etc.).
+Additionally, I found  large percentages of property listings that lacked 6 or more entries and several features that were missing 25%+ entries.
+Due to the substantial amount of missing data, I chose to drop those rows and columns.

 *Additional steps in the cleaning and preparation process included:*